HerculanoLeo/sentinel-flow/README.md

 ```
 *(Note: Replace X.Y.Z with the latest library version.)*

+To download the dependency using GitHub packages, follow these steps: [Working with the Apache Maven registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry)

 ## How to Use (Traditional Java Application)

 Validation is performed through the `Validate` interface, which is a `@FunctionalInterface`.
 You implement the validation logic using the `ValidatorFactory` and `ValidationFactory` factories.n an application without a dependency injection framework, you can instantiate the default implementations directly.